scattic/Pipeline/README.md

 * deploy Jenkins in a container, with a persistent volume and forward port 8080
 * deploy Nikto in a container
 * download and install minikube and kubectl
+* start Kubernetes cluster on minikube using existing Docker

-After the playbook is finished you'll still need to:
+After this playbook has completed for this first time you'll need to:

+*Configure GOGS*

+*Configure Jenkins*

 - Get the Jenkins unlock code: docker logs CONTAINER_ID